Diggnation: Distribution

 Diggnation hosted live shows at CES, SXSW, Reno, Nevada, Macworld, San Francisco, E3, San Diego, Hollywood, London, St. Louis, Amsterdam, San Francisco, Tokyo, Los Angeles, and New York City.

 On October 3, 2011, Prager announced that Diggnation would end with its 340th episode.
-The Diggnation finale was broadcast on December 30, 2011 at The Music Box in Hollywood,.
+The Diggnation finale was broadcast on December 30, 2011 at The Music Box in Hollywood.

+With the relaunch of Diggnation in 2024, the audio version of the feed is distributed by Transistor to Apple Podcasts, Pocket Casts, Overcast, and other listening apps.
+Video versions of each episode are also being uploaded to the original Diggnation YouTube channel and made available on Spotify.

 Guests

 Although hosting duties were typically split solely between Rose and Albrecht, a few "third-chair" guests were invited onto the program: